 As a result of her involvement in Mr. Bright’s case, Ms. Hawk Norman dedicated countless hours to raising awareness about wrongful convictions and served as the chair of IPNO's board of directors from 2004 until her sudden passing in 2009.

 Dan was one of the original voices in “Voices of Innocence” the Louisiana exoneree production.
-He lives in New Orleans and is actively involved in Resurrection After Exoneration and in the lives of his children.
+He lives in New Orleans and is actively involved in the lives of his children.